Hesperian Health Guides

 Help pregnant women get tested for gonorrhea and chlamydia and to receive treatment if they need it.
 Women can have either of these illnesses that are passed during sex and not know it.
 If these germs spread to the baby’s eyes during birth, the baby can lose her sight.

 Protect pregnant women from rubella and Zika, illnesses that can cause serious eye problems in babies.
 Rubella (German measles) is prevented by a vaccine.
-For more information on Zika and how to prevent it, see Illnesses from Mosquitoes (in development).
+For more information on Zika and how to prevent it, see Malaria, Dengue, and Other Illnesses from Mosquitoes.